nayhah/SimpleReads/README.md

 # SimpleReads
 SimpleRead is a website that allows users to search for books based on author's name, genre, and keyword, and generates 5 books according to those inputs.
-It also generates 5 New York Times best sellers based on age group (also user input).
+It also generates 5 New York Times best sellers based on age group up to 18 (also user input).
 If the user searches by author's name, it generates a quote from that author.

 Usage
 To use SimpleRead, follow these steps: